-Please submit a resume and cover letter to [email protected].
-This position is open until filled.
+Please submit a resume and cover letter to email@example.com.
 Please write “Program Coordinator” in the subject line.

-- Provide administrative and coordination support for a range of public health-focused projects
+- Provide administrative and coordination support across a range of public health-focused projects

 - Work across teams and in a team-based environment to meet project goals and objectives